couchbaselabs/docs-ng/content/couchbase-devguide-1.8/using-couchbase-sdks.markdown

 will fail and return an error.
 If Couchbase Server successfully deletes a item, it returns a status code indicating success or failure.

+Be aware that when you `delete` a key it may not be removed immediately from the server.
+Instead Couchbase Server will flag an item for deletion and if the key is requested by another client, the server returns a 'key not found' error.
+Couchbase Server will actually remove the item from the server upon the next request for it.
+Alternately Couchbase Server has a maintenance process that runs by default every hour and will remove any items flagged for deletion.

-**Unhandled:** `[:unknown-tag :sidebar]` It is important to note that in some SDK's such as in Ruby, a `delete` can be performed in synchronous or asynchronous mode; in contrast other SDK's such as Java support `delete` as an asynchronous operation only.
+It is important to note that in some SDK's such as in Ruby, a `delete` can be performed in synchronous or asynchronous mode; in contrast other SDK's such as Java support `delete` as an asynchronous operation only.
 Consult your respective language reference to find out more about your chosen SDK.
 For more information about asynchronous calls in Couchbase SDKs, see [Synchronous and Asynchronous Transactions](couchbase-devguide-ready.html#synchronous-and-asynchronous)

 The following example demonstrates a `delete` in Ruby.
 In this case, parameters